brianhouse/art_and_code/units/7_emergence/assignment.md

 ### Assignment

 Create a virtual micro-world that demonstrates emergent behavior.
 Building from the examples, design interactions between several different types of agents and their environment that produces a compelling and unpredictable result.
 Be deliberate about how you characterize your agents and their purposes; whether you simulate human or animal interaction or makes something entirely abstract, you should have an overarching concept that takes into account the biases and narrative power of simulation.
+Aim for your microworld to be self-sustaining—ie, it should not collapse or explode right away, but should continue to demonstrate interesting behavior as long as possible.
+At the same time, remember that your computer will have limits—the more agents and walls and behvaiors you have, the slower your computer may run.

 Submit your code along with a [3-sentence description](../../resources/description_guidelines.md) as well as a 1-minute screen recording of the Processing window.